peter88213/PyWriter/docs/document_types.md

 -   Document's filename: `<yW project name>_proof.odt`.
 -   Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
+-   Paragraphs starting with `> ` are formatted as quotations.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
 -   All other chapters and scenes are exported, whether "used" or "unused".